All is flux, nothing stays still.

 The artist Tom Sachs explores the fountain’s function as an icon and metaphor.
 Miffy Fountain (2008) is the first, long-term fountain which the artist has created.
-This public art project will be integrated into Des Moines’ Western Gateway Park as an urban oasis in the Fall of 2018.
+This public art project is integrated into Des Moines’ Western Gateway Park as an urban oasis.

 Miffy Fountain As Icon

 Miffy is a character recognized globally as a symbol of childhood.
-Drawn in a minimalist style by the Dutch author of the Miffy series of books, her youthful adventures in growing up sometimes include events that make her cry, such as losing a favorite toy (as in Miffy is Crying) and even the death of her grandmother.
+Drawn in a minimalist style by the Dutch author of the Miffy series of books, her youthful adventures in growing up sometimes include events that make her cry.
 Beyond the stories, however, Miffy is a brand of products, such as nightlights and posters, sold to children in an unending stream of merchandising.

 Miffy Fountain As Metaphor (Symbolic Connotation)